-When $f$ is a diffeomorphism fixing $z_0$, and $I$ is a local isotopy of $f$ at $z_0$, we can blow-up $f$ at $z_0$ and define the blow-up rotation number $\rho(I,z_0)$.
+When $f$ is a diffeomorphism fixing $z_0$, and $I$ is a local isotopy of $f$, we can blow-up $f$ at $z_0$ and define the blow up rotation number $\rho(I,z_0)$.
 We say that $z_0$ is a \emph{degenerate} fixed point of $f$ if $1$ is an eigenvalue of $Df(z_0)$.
 When $f$ is a homeomorphism, one may fail to find a blow-up at $z_0$, and cannot define a rotation \textquotedblleft number".
-However, we can generalize it and define a \emph{local rotation set} $\rho_s(I, z_0)$ which was introduced by Le Roux and will be recalled in Section \ref{S: pre-local rotation set}.
-A torsion-low local isotopy has the following properties: \begin{prop} Let $f: (W,z_0)\rightarrow (W',z_0)$ be an orientation preserving homeomorphism at an isolated fixed point $z_0$ such that there exists a neighborhood of $z_0$ that contains neither the positive nor the negative orbit of any wandering open set.
-If $I$ is a torsion-low isotopy at $z_0$, then
+However, we can generalize it and define a \emph{local rotation set} $\rho_s(I, z_0)$ which was introduced by Le Roux \cite{lerouxrotation} and will be recalled in Section \ref{S: pre-local rotation set}.
+A torsion-low local isotopy has the following properties: \begin{proposition} Let $f: (W,z_0)\rightarrow (W',z_0)$ be an orientation and area preserving homeomorphism, and $I$ a torsion-low local isotopy of $f$.
+Then,